awslabs/benchmark-ai/bff/doc/anubis-client.md

 **Action ID**:  This is a UUID value that uniquely represents your run.
 This is returned to the terminal after a successfully accepted submission.
 It is used as a universal reference to this run.
 Most commands will assume the latest action id, however, it can always be explicitly set when necessary.

 **Status**: Calling the status flag is important because Anubis client obeys a pull model for how it gets data from the Anubis service.
 Specifically, it is through status that the local database regarding the run is updated.
-Subsequent to fetching status there are other commands you can issue that will take advanage of the local datastore provide further information to you.
+Subsequent to fetching status there are other commands you can issue that will take advantage of the local datastore to provide further information to you.

 ```shell
 %> anubis --status 6ee29287-ce83-42e4-a618-0e7ac7e7f4af